Answer: they each created the whole thing. On their own. It

 depends on how you define the question.

 Both before and after the early 1960s, Stan Lee was not known for producing great new ideas.
-Jack Kirby, on the other hand, was always producing big ideas: from Captain America (co-created with Joe Simon) to the Fourth World series for DC, immediately after leaving Marvel.
+Jack Kirby, on the other hand, was always producing big ideas, such as Captain America (co-created with Joe Simon) and the Fourth World series for DC (entirely on his own, immediately after leaving Marvel).

 Stan Lee was just too busy to write everything, and would often just deliver the faintest outline for a script.
 In this letter from 1965 (printed in the book "The Stan Lee Universe") he outlines what became known as "the Marvel method: